sait-wbdv/fall-2021/src/assignments/cpnt262/assignment-5.md

             - See:
                 - [The 5 laws of API dates and times](http://apiux.com/2013/03/20/5-laws-api-dates-and-times/)
                 - [Working With Dates in Mongoose](https://mongoosejs.com/docs/tutorials/dates.html)
-- Routes are loaded as a local module using `require('./models/Item.js')` and used to serve data to your List and Item endpoints.
+- Model is loaded using `require('./models/Item.js')` and used to serve data to your List and Item endpoints.
-- include a `./model/seeds` directory containing the data you've imported into MongoDB Atlas.
+- Include a `./model/seeds` directory containing the data you've imported into MongoDB Atlas.

 ### 4. Public documentation and custom 404 page
 - Custom 404 html page